 To learn more about the CT General Assembly, please read This is Your General Assembly.

-For more information on CCADV’s policy initiatives, please contact Liza Andrews, Communications & Public Policy Specialist, at (860) 282-7899 or email@example.com.
+For more information on CCADV’s policy initiatives, please contact Liza Andrews, Director of Public Policy & Communications, at (860) 282-7899 or email@example.com.